wc-k/GACD/README.md

 4. Create a second, independent tidy data set with the average of each variable for each activity and each subject (requirement #5)
     a.
 Make all column names legal for R by removing all parentheses and dashes.
     b.
 Change variable names to Camel Case (i.e., capitalize "Mean" and "Std" regardless of where in the column name they appear) to              increase readability.
     c.
 Change the names of the misnamed variables in the original data set (i.e., change "BodyBody" to "Body").
     d.
 Change the "Subject" column to a factor for easier manipulation.
     e.
 Sort the merged data frame by "Subject" and "Activity"
     f.
 Calculate the average (mean) of each numeric column and return a data frame ("merged_summary" in the script) with the average for          each subject/activity combination.
     g.
-As instructed, write this data frame to a text file called "samsung_summary.txt" using "row.names = FALSE."
+Write this data frame to a text file called "samsung_summary.txt" using "row.names = FALSE."